 Competition for Pelotonia Graduate Fellowships is fierce.
 Each year approximately 75 graduate applications are submitted.
 Each application is critically reviewed by members of the Pelotonia Fellowship Committee.
 Because of the prestigious nature of these awards, many students have reported that receiving a Pelotonia Fellowship has distinguished them from their peers when going on to do postdoctoral research or moving on to faculty positions.

 Graduate Fellows are paid a competitive annual stipend (~$25K), and Ohio State’s Graduate School has generously agreed to pay their fees and tuition.

 - Be an outstanding Ohio State graduate student

 - Have passed their candidacy exam before funding begins

 - Participate in Pelotonia

-Applications for the next Graduate Pelotonia Fellowships will be due in January 15, 2015 and will be scored on the following criteria:
+Applications for the next Graduate Pelotonia Fellowships were due on January 15, 2015, and are scored on the following criteria:

 - Applicant strengths and research potential

 - Innovativeness and impact of project to cancer research

 2014 Graduate Student Pelotonia Fellows